MapColonies/work-standard/README.md

 ## Map Colonies

-This repo describes the work standard for Hermon's team (vector team)
+This repo describes the work standard for MapColonies organization

 ### Git
 There are a few packages that will help us sustain an healthy repo, an healthy repo is